-Since prehistoric times, birds and their ability to fly has been constant source of wonder for humans.
+Since prehistoric times, birds and their ability to fly has been a constant source of wonder for humans.
 Whether in cave paintings, fantasy fiction, or mythology and symbolism, birds have been granted a special place in our minds.
 Take for example the story of Icarus, whose father fashions wings and they fly away, which goes on to show the fascination we feel about the ability to fly.

 However, another thing we admire about birds is the sweet songs that they sing.
 Birds sing for many reasons.
-They do it to communicate with each other, to attract mates, to establish their territory, and to greet each new day.
+They do it to communicate with each other, attract mates, establish their territory, and greet each new day.
 A bird’s songs range from crowing, chirping, and cackling to a sweet, unforgettable melody.

 Why Do Birds Sing?